veliovgroup/Meteor-Files/docs/third-party-storage.md

 ##### How to use third-party storage

-Example blow shows how to store and serve uploaded file via third-party storage (*DropBox in this case*).
+Example below shows how to store and serve uploaded file via third-party storage (*DropBox in this case*).
 This example also covers file removing from both your application and DropBox.

 Prepare: install [dropbox-js](https://github.com/dropbox/dropbox-js):
 ```shell